Pension tax allowances

 If you join an employer’s pension plan through automatic enrolment but opt out within the 30-day opt out period, you will be treated as if you have never been a member and will not lose your protection.

-If you have Primary Protection or if you have applied for/are going to apply for Individual Protection 2014 or Individual Protection 2016, pension contributions can continue to be paid into your pension policy.
-Please note that any pension savings in excess of your protected Lifetime Allowance will be subject to a Lifetime Allowance charge.
+If you have Primary Protection, Individual Protection 2014, Individual Protection 2016, pension contributions can continue to be paid into your pension policy.

-More information on Lifetime Allowance protection and automatic enrolment is available on the HMRC website.
+More information on LTA protection and automatic enrolment is available on the HMRC website.

 Neither your employer nor the Plan provider are responsible for any tax charge or loss of tax relief you incur through joining or being automatically enrolled into any pension or life assurance arrangement(s).